Pair skating: Music

 All programs in all disciplines must be skated to music of the competitor's choosing.
 The use of vocals was expanded to pair skating, as well as to single skating, starting in 2014; the first Olympics affected by this change was in 2018 in PyeongChang, South Korea.
 (Note: The ISU has allowed vocals in the music used in ice dance since the 1997–1998 season.)
 The ISU's decision, done to increase the sport's audience, to encourage more participation, and to give skaters and choreographers more choice in constructing their programs, had divided support among skaters, coaches, and choreographers.

 If the quality or tempo of the music the team uses in their program is deficient, or if there is a stop or interruption in their music, no matter the reason, they must stop skating when they become aware of the problem or when signaled to stop by a skating official, whichever occurs first.
-If any problems with the music happen within 20 seconds after they have begun their program, the team can choose to either restart their program or continue from the point where they have stopped performing.
-If they decide to continue from the point where they stopped, they are continued to be judged at that point onward, as well as their performance up to that point.
-If they decide to restart their program, they are judged from the beginning of their restart, and what they had done previously must be disregarded.
+If any problems with the music occur within 20 seconds of the program beginning, the team can choose to either restart the program or continue from the point where they stopped performing.
+If they decide to continue from where they left off, they will continue to be judged from that point onward, as well as on their performance up to that point.
+If they decide to restart their program, they are judged from the beginning of their restart, and what they did previously must be disregarded.
 If the music interruption occurs more than 20 seconds after they have begun their program, or if it occurs during an element or at the entrance of an element, they must resume their program from the point of the interruption.
-If the element was identified before the interruption, the element must be deleted from the list of performed elements, and the team is allowed to repeat the element when they resume their program.
+If the element was identified before the interruption, it must be removed from the list of performed elements, and the team may repeat it when they resume their program.
 No deductions are counted for interruptions due to music deficiencies.